 Cucumbers love warm weather and grow well vertically.

 In the event that any cucumbers are growing against the soil, you should put something underneath the cucumber so they don’t rot.
 I use leftover coco fiber from my planter boxes.
-You could also use mulch, landscaping fabric, a small piece of wood, etc. If the cucumber touches the soil, it will probably rot.
+You could also use mulch, landscaping fabric, a small piece of wood, etc.

 Cucumber plants have male and female flowers so bees help with the pollination.
 The male flowers grow close to the stem.
 The female flowers are on a longer stem that looks like a mini cucumber.
 Once the bee pollinates the female flower, the mini cucumber will grow as shown in the picture to the left.

-Healthy soil also helps plants from the bad pests such as the striped or spotted yellow cucumber beetles.
+Healthy soil also helps plants from the bad pests such as the striped or spotted yellow or red cucumber beetles.
 If you see one, don’t just stand there – catch it, kill it and dispose of it!
 At first glance the red cucumber beetle looks like a lady bug but the spots are bigger.